raphaelvdumas/OASES/README.md

 cmake --build build
 cmake --install build
 ```

-### 3. Result
+### 3. Add `bin` Folder to Your PATH

-- The compiled binaries and necessary libraries will be placed in the `./release/` folder.
-- You can copy the `Oases-3.1-Windows64` or `Oases-3.1-Linux64` folder to another compatible system.
-- To run OASES from anywhere, add the `bin` folder inside the release directory to your system `PATH`.
+To run OASES modules from any location, add the `bin` folder to your system `PATH`.
+This enables running commands like `oast`, `oasr` (OASES), or `c-snap` (C-SNAP) directly from `cmd.exe` on Windows or the terminal on Ubuntu.

+Refer to the official [OASES User Guide](https://github.com/raphaelvdumas/oases-public/blob/master/doc/OASES%203.1%20-%20User%20Guide.pdf) and [C-SNAP User Guide](https://github.com/raphaelvdumas/oases-public/blob/master/doc/C-SNAP%20-%20User%20Guide.pdf) for command details.

-_Last successful build: June, 2025_
+_Last successful build: June 2025_

 ## Notes on Building and Interoperability